mhamzakhalid/Model_order_reduction_for_Seismic_Applications/README.md

 All scripts are tested with MATLAB 2023b.
-# ATTENTION: Most of the code is extremely time consuming as, for instance, the reduction in the m-parameters requires very many full order model computations to compare errors.
+ATTENTION: Most of the code is extremely time consuming as, for instance, the reduction in the m-parameters requires very many full order model computations to compare errors.
-# (The code will probably run for several days depending on the computational architecture.)
+(The code will probably run for several days depending on the computational architecture.)

 ## To reproduce Figure 1
-Use: run('Figure_1_Plot.m')
+%   - Command: run('Figure_1_Plot.m')
-i- Here, 'optimals0_Ricker.mat' has been pre-computed optimal parameters that we use for the numerical Laplace inversion via Weeks’ method)
+%   - Here, 'optimals0_Ricker.mat' has been pre-computed optimal parameters that we use for the numerical Laplace inversion via Weeks’ method
-Output:
+%   - Output: Result_Fig1.png (Illustration of the results)
-Result_Fig1.png (Illustration of the results)
+%   - CaseID: '1' in the main script

-## To reproduce Figure 3
+## To reproduce Figure 4
-Use: run('Figure_3_Plot(alpha,Ntrain)’)
+Figure 4:
-Inputs:
+%   - Functionfile: Figure_4_Plot(alpha, Ntrain)
-alpha: A vector [1.0pi 1.5pi 2.0pi] or a scalar as 1.0pi.
+%   - Inputs:
-Ntrain: This is the size of the training set.
-We use 1024.
+%       alpha: A vector [1.0*pi, 1.5*pi, 2.0*pi] or a number (e.g., 1.0*pi)
-Outputs:
+%       Ntrain: 1024 (training set size)
-ROM_POD_s.mat (For the POD method)
+%   - Outputs: ROM_POD_s.mat, ROM_SPOD_s.mat, ROM_Greedy_s.mat,
-ROM_SPOD_s.mat (For the S-POD method)
+%              Reduction_POD_and_Greedy_Fig4.png
-ROM_Greedy_s.mat (For the Greedy algorithm) Reduction_POD_and_Greedy_Fig3.png (Plotted results)
+%   - CaseID: '4'in the main script

 ## To reproduce Figure 4
 Use: run('Figure_3_Plot(alpha,Ntrain)’)